Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Introduction

+Recent studies show that the internal states of LLMs encode information about output correctness that is not fully reflected in the generated tokens, and these latent signals can be leveraged for error detection~\cite{zou2023representation,orgad2024llms,gekhman2025inside}.
+This observation motivates monitoring compliance directly in the model’s activation space, rather than relying solely on output-level judgments~\cite{cao2025scans,han2025safeswitch}.
+However, extending this to detect policy violations is challenging because institutional policies are often nuanced and context-dependent, making it impractical to explicitly define every possible violation.
+We propose a scalable alternative that models the distribution of in-policy behaviors and identifies violations as Out-of-Distribution (OOD) events.
+We hypothesize that policy-violating states occupy distinct regions within the LLM embedding space, allowing for robust detection through OOD framing without the need for exhaustive negative labeling.

-In this work, we address these gaps by introducing a novel policy-violation detection method that operates directly in the activation space of LLMs.
-Our approach is training-free, lightweight, and interpretable, designed to support deployable AI governance without fine-tuning or external evaluators.
-Inspired by whitening-based likelihood estimation from the image domain \cite{betser2025whitened}, we model activations from policy-compliant user-LLM interactions as an in-distribution manifold and treat policy violations as out-of-distribution (OOD) deviations in this space.
+Inspired by whitening-based likelihood estimation from the image domain~\cite{betser2025whitened}, we model activations from policy-compliant user-LLM interactions as an in-distribution manifold and treat policy violations as OOD deviations in this space.
 Conditioned on the organization’s policy rules, we analyze hidden states across transformer layers to assign a compliance score to each interaction.
 We fit a data-driven whitening transform to in-policy activations, producing standardized features with approximately identity covariance; in this whitened space, policy compliance is scored by the Euclidean norm of the whitened activation vector.
-At runtime, we compute a compliance score on a selected operational layer and compare it to a pre-defined calibrated threshold, enabling detection of out-of-policy responses without additional prompting or external evaluators.
-The result is a flexible, low-overhead solution suited for continuous policy updates and monitoring, deployable in both white-box and black-box settings.
+At runtime, we compute a compliance score and compare it to a pre-defined calibrated threshold, enabling detection of out-of-policy responses.
+The result is a flexible, low-overhead solution suited for continuous policy updates and monitoring.
+Figure~\ref{fig:intro} illustrates the overall framework, where in-policy activations cluster near the origin in the whitened space, while policy-violating activations shift outward and are detected via a calibrated norm threshold.

-We extensively evaluate our method on the challenging \textit{DynaBench} policy dataset \cite{hoover2025dynaguard}.
-In the whitened space (illustrated in Figure~\ref{fig:intro}), in-policy samples cluster near the origin with lower norms, while out-of-policy samples shift outward with higher norms.
-Our method achieves strong separation of compliant vs. violating responses, outperforming both an LLM-as-a-judge (GPT-4o-mini) and the fine-tuned 8B DynaGuard model by up to 9\%.